OatTeeraphat/Authentication-sesstion/README.md

 	"npm install"

+can use config envoronment development or testserver and preview it

+	windows cmd >> set NODE_ENV=development
+		    >> node server

-and preview At
+and linux preview At

-	"node server"
+	linux cmd >> sudo NODE_ENV=development node server

 AND enjoy World :)

 Oatteeraphat :+1: